$38.59-$47.81 hourly / $6,689.24-$8,286.80 monthly / $80,270.88-$99,441.60 annual

 A bachelor’s degree from a recognized college or university.
 Specialized coursework and training in investigative strategies and techniques are desirable.
 Additional qualifying experience may be substituted for the education requirement on a year-for-year basis.
 A valid Certified Fraud Examiner certificate issued by the Association of Certified Fraud Examiners is desirable.

-Three years of paid experience as a fraud investigator or law enforcement officer conducting investigations.
+Three years of full-time paid experience as a fraud investigator or law enforcement officer conducting investigations.
 Experience in conducting investigations of alleged fraud, waste, and abuse in a public agency is desirable.

 A valid Class “C” California driver's license.